Back to the blog

 8.Qxd8

-White sacrifices two pieces for the queen and aims for a quick attack.
-This is speculative but can be devastating if Black is unprepared.
+Lasson white sacrifices two pieces for the queen and looks at rapid attack.
+It’s speculative but it can be very effective if Black is not ready for it.

-Black holds the pawn and solidifies their position.
-White has some development, but no real compensation.
+Black takes the pawn which cements his position.
+White gets some development, but no real compensation.

-Evaluation: White may gain slight initiative, but Black is fine with accurate play.
+Assessment: White has very minimal initiative, Black is fine with precise play.

 Tennison – Chatard, Paris 1891